Entering the land of the Tohono O’Odham native Americans

 ‘A healthy diet cures more than a good doctor’

-I should have believed Ton when he said that a pizza can be delicious without tomato paste.
+I should have believed when someone said that a pizza can be delicious without tomato paste.
 I should have known better because when in Mata Amritanandamayi Devi ashram there was such great food to be found that my taste buds were as enlightened as when Amma & her crew start singing.
 This food was mostly made by Americans, yes!
-Ton brings me the best, most authentic yet incredible renewed and original pizza’s from Tucson’s Time Market Deli & Pizza.
+I find out about the best, most authentic yet incredible renewed and original pizza’s from Tucson’s Time Market Deli & Pizza.
 Farmer markets and organic supermarkets sell many kind of tasty granola bars and Medjool dates are no better anywhere else, although I cycled to Mauritania to find the best.

 It is a fact that much food is made from corn syrup and that a lot of items are just not real.
 But not the items with ‘real fresh’, ‘real mayonnaise’ and ‘real farm’ on it.